Drakonis96/plexytrackt/README.md

 ### Collections and watchlists

-If you mark a list as liked on Trakt, PlexyTrackt will create a Plex collection with the same name and add the matching movies or shows found in your library.
+If you mark a list as liked on Trakt, PlexyTrack will create a Plex collection with the same name and add the matching movies or shows found in your library.
 Likewise, any collection created in Plex will be mirrored as a list on Trakt.
 Watchlists are also kept in sync both ways, so adding or removing an item in one platform is reflected in the other.

 ## Getting a Plex token